A4 Architecture Blog

 As we huddle in our homes waiting for the COVID-19 pandemic to end, it is inevitable that we think back on all the things we have been denying ourselves with a romantic nostalgia.
 One of those things is going to the theatre in a throng of people, gazing about with...

-Newport Architecture Spotlight: Modern Newport Architecture
+Newport Architecture Spotlight: Newport School Buildings

 A4 Spotlight: Adaptive Reuse Honor for A4